skasab/psci413/methodology.md

 - Any district that elected more than one representative³
 - Special elections for unexpired terms

 Then I calculated the percentage of the total vote that each state legislative and Presidential candidate received.
-Third party voters were included in the total tallies, but districts with significant third party shares in legislative elections, or Presidential election (such as Utah or New Mexico 2016) were signified with another variable.
+Third party voters were included in the total tallies, but districts with significant third party shares in legislative elections, or the Presidential election (such as Utah or New Mexico 2016) were signified with another variable.

 Finally, I calculated the overperformance of state legislative candidates compared to the result of their Presidential standard bearer in the district.
 A positive value means they got a higher share of the vote than their Presidential candidate in the district, while a negative value means they got a lower share.